220124-JavaReactAzure/CupOfJava/standup.md

  - Lamar added created a register page and created a drop down menu in html.
  - Finished our skeleton and working on implementing CLL and servlets.

+## **2.21.2022**

+ ## Brandon and Andrew
+  - Finished the employee funtionality for adding services
+  - Moving on to adding funtionality to add services to weddings

+ ## Austin and Jacob
+  - LOOOOOOOOOOOOOOTS of review.
+And a lot of fixing Jacob's STS because it is such a wonderful IDE. :)

+ ## Scott and Lamar
+  - Scott was working on the employee model, services, and DAO functionality
+  - Lewis committed something..don't know what since he has mysteriously disappeared